SPUR-TECH/uriskitchen/README.md

 ![Meal delete page](static/media/images/meal-delete-page.jpg)

 ## When the user clicks the delete button on meal detail page.
+- The delete the comment button will delete and redirect to menu.

 ## The user then has the option to delete or cancel deletion.
+- The cancel button will just redirect to menu.

 - [Back to the top](#urais-thai-kitchen)